-In the company of practitioners, prominent historians and critics, and surrounded by world-class museums, galleries, and art spaces, there is no better place to make a career happen.
+In the company of artists, prominent historians, and critics, and surrounded by world-class museums, galleries, and art spaces, there is no better place to make a career happen.

 Through cross-participatory critiques, discussions, and assignments, the educational experience is broadened, leaving students with not only a deep understanding of art and art practices, but also an invaluable comfort working with makers.

 In conjunction with theoretical teachings and seminars, students gain a critical mindset as they pursue professional application in the highest ranks of the field.
 Prospective graduates students must apply separately for admission to each program.

 Meet Our Alumni:

 Assistant Professor and Director Art History